• Skip to main content

 4 November 2013 by Gramilano 3 Comments

 The Museum of Musical Instruments in Reggio Calabria in Italy, has been totally destroyed by fire after being torched by arsonists.
-Initial reports suggest that several instruments in particular … [Read more...] about Museum of Musical Instruments in Reggio Calabria destroyed by arsonists
+Initial reports suggest that several instruments in particular were … [Read more...] about Museum of Musical Instruments in Reggio Calabria destroyed by arsonists

 Google helps put high-resolution images of the Dead Sea Scrolls online